-The releases of the PlayStation 5 and Xbox Series X is finally here, and with that can only mean one thing: The latest wave of the console wars are upon us.
-For decades gamers have been fiercely ranking and debating the best gaming consoles, with Microsoft and Sony waging a perpetual battle to be king of the hill.
+The PlayStation 5 and Xbox Series X finally arrived last year, ushering in the latest wave of the console wars.
+For decades, gamers have been fiercely ranking and debating the best gaming consoles, with Microsoft and Sony waging a perpetual battle to be king of the hill.

-But let’s get one thing out of the way right now: There is no objective standard for choosing the best video game console.
+But even ignoring all that, when it comes to overall performance and quality, let’s get one thing out of the way right now: There is no objective standard for choosing the best video game console.
 That was true in the ’90s, and it’s still true today.

 Sure, one console will end up winning the popularity contest, but does that automatically make it the superior gaming machine?